aosihfvdps/Language-Exchange-Topics-Propmts/HouseHunting.md

 9. See if there are water expensers.

-10. See if there are 子母車
+10. See if there are 子母車 (dumpster).

 ![image](https://img.ltn.com.tw/Upload/news/600/2015/03/16/phpCQhe7K.jpg)